dwellir-public/rpc-perf/report.md

 ### Database Cache Test
 We designed the  `cache-test` to measure the potential the impact of database cache adjustments in production.

-Since our standardized workload is not too rich (see next steps below) we decided to not only increase the default cache size but also reduce the default cache to test the behavior of the node under different cache settings, We tested with **32Mb** versus **1024Mb**.
+Since our standardized workload is not too rich (see next steps below) we decided to not only increasing the default cache size but also reducing the default cache to test the behavior of the node under different cache settings, We tested with **32Mb** versus **1024Mb**.

 With **1024Mb** of database cache the standarized workload was served investing **5ms** of CPU time with request, while with **32Mb** CPU time per request was **26ms**.